 - When will I be coming home?

 …and not just to drugs and alcohol.
-Some activities and people will pressure you into uncomfortable situations.
-Your sobriety is essential, and friends and family should understand its importance, too!
-Be prepared to say no, even if it may seem awkward or hurtful.
+Some activities and people will pressure you into situations that may be uncomfortable or even risky to your recovery.
+Your sobriety is essential to your wellbeing, and friends and family should understand its importance, too!
+Be prepared to say no, even if it may seem awkward or even a little hurtful.
 Some “No” phrases to practice include:

 - I won’t be able to make it